karmab/kcli-ztp/docs/index.rst

 Two bridges get created:

--  baremetal on top of the default interface of the node
+-  baremetal on top of the default interface of the node.
 -  provisioning, which is indeed where provisioning of the nodes will be done.
 No dhcp needs to exist on this bridge, since this is where the provisioning artifacts will be deployed.
-We configure a static ip in 172.22.0.0/24 range
+We configure a static ip in 172.22.0.0/24 range.

 Binaries retrieval
 ==================

-In this section, we fetch binaries we need for the install
+In this section, we fetch binaries we need for the install:

 ::

-    04_get_clients.sh
+    /root/04_get_clients.sh

 Output